arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/image-orientation/content.md

 ---
 title: Screen Orientation With IMU Readings
-description: 'Learn how to use the GIGA Display Shield's IMU to determine the shield's orientation.'
+description: "Learn how to use the GIGA Display Shield's IMU to determine the shield's orientation."
 author: Benjamin Dannegård
 tags: [Display, IMU, orientation, lvgl]
 ---